Usnea spp. (Parmeliaceae)

 Some herbalists have found a hot alcohol extraction to be more effective than the same process at room temperature.
 Using high proof alcohol around fire involves risks and must be done very carefully.

 The best method I have found is the Double Extraction Process.
-This involves both a decoction and tincture extraction to get the most complete range of chemical compounds.
+This involves both a water decoction and hot alcohol extraction to get the most complete range of chemical compounds.

 Details of the Double Extraction Process: